timmcginley/41934/Assignments/A2/README.md

 * quantities of materials,
 * could you estimate cost? - if so how?

-## A: Convert Old Advanced Building Design Models
+## A2B: Convert Old Advanced Building Design Models
 * Select one of the provided models.
 * Translate the models to [IFC4] following the Dikon method.
-* Read the reports.
+* Read the project reports.
 ![image](https://github.com/timmcginley/41934/assets/1415855/741ab321-fe1c-43a6-ae79-057d4ee9e6e9)

 ## B: Check the numbers